alumik/parse-tree/README.md

 ## Demo

-Modify `config.yaml` if necessary and then execute:
+Modify the config file if necessary and then execute:

 ```
-python main.py --config=config.yaml --text=<text>
+python demo.py --config=<config> --text=<text>
 ```

 The image of the output parse tree will be saved in `out/parse-tree.svg`.
-(This behavior can be changed in `main.py`.)
+(This behavior can be changed in `demo.py`.)

 ## Examples